harrison3000/bloomzinho/README.md

 A very simple bloom filter

 * Small and simple code
-* Concurrency-safe (for lookups, insertions needs to be synchronized)
+* Concurrency-safe lookups (insertions needs to be synchronized)
-* No allocations on lookups (unless you use more than 8 hashes)
+* No allocations on lookups or insertions (unless you use more than 8 hashes)
-* No external dependencies
+* No external dependencies, only standard library
 * Kinda fast
 * Made in Brazil